Biophysics of Large Membrane Channels

 - Ekaterina M. Nestorovich, PhD, The Catholic University of America, Washington, DC

-- Sergei Y. Noskov, PhD, University of Calgary, Canada
+- Sergei Y. Noskov, PhD, University of Calgary, Calgary, Canada

-- Gerhard Wagner, PhD, Harvard Medical School, Boston, MA
+- Gerhard Wagner, PhD, Harvard Medical School, Cambridge, MA

-- Michael Weinrich, MD, National Center for Medical Rehabilitation Research, NICHD, Bethesda, MD
+- Michael Weinrich, MD, Office of the Director, NICHD, Bethesda, MD

-- Josh Zimmerberg, MD, PhD, Program in Physical Biology, NICHD, Bethesda, MD
+- Joshua Zimmerberg, MD, PhD, Section on Integrative Biophysics, NICHD, Bethesda, MD